International Committee on Taxonomy of Viruses: ICTV reports

 The ICTV has published reports of virus taxonomy about twice a decade since 1971 (listed below - "Reports").
 The ninth ICTV report was published in December 2011; the content is now freely available through the ICTV website.
-Beginning in 2017 the tenth ICTV report will be published online on the ICTV website and will be free to access with individual chapters updated on a rolling basis.
-The 2018 taxonomy is available online., including a downloadable Excel spreadsheet of all recognized species.
+Beginning in 2017, the tenth ICTV report was published online on the ICTV website and is free to access with individual chapters updated on a rolling basis.
+The 2018 and onward taxonomy is available online, including a downloadable Excel spreadsheet of all recognized species.

 ICTVdb database

 ICTVdb is a species and isolate database that has been intended to serve as a companion to the ICTV taxonomy database.
 The development of ICTVdB has been supported by the ICTV since 1991 and was initially intended to aid taxonomic research.
 The database classifies viruses based primarily on their chemical characteristics, genomic type, nucleic acid replication, diseases, vectors, and geographical distribution, among other characteristics.

 The database was developed at the Australian National University with support of the US National Science Foundation, and sponsored by the American Type Culture Collection.
 It uses the Description Language for Taxonomy (DELTA) system, a world standard for taxonomic data exchange, developed at Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 DELTA is able to store a wide diversity of data and translate it into a language suitable for traditional reports and web publication.
 For example, ICTVdB does not itself contain genomic sequence information but can convert DELTA data into NEXUS format.
 It can also handle large data inputs and is suited to compiling long lists of virus properties, text comments, and images.

 ICTVdB has grown in concept and capability to become a major reference resource and research tool; in 1999 it was receiving over 30,000 combined online hits per day from its main site at the Australian National University, and two mirror sites based in the UK and United States.

 In 2011, the ICTV decided to suspend the ICTVdb project and web site.
 This decision was made after it became apparent that the taxonomy provided on the site was many years out of date, and that some of the information on the site was inaccurate due to problems with how the database was being queried and processed to support the natural language output of the ICTVdb web site.
 The ICTV has begun discussions on how best to fix these problems, but decided that the time frame for updates and error correction were sufficiently long that it was best to take the site down rather than perpetuate the release of inaccurate information.
 As of August 2013, the database remains on hold.
 According to some views, "ICTV should also promote the use of a public database to replace the ICTV database as a store of the primary metadata of individual viruses, and should publish abstracts of the ICTV Reports in that database, so that they are 'Open Access'."
+The database was revived in 2017.